-Aside from having five knockdown shooters on the floor, any coach would tell you they wished they had more team speed.
+Aside from having five knockdown shooters on the floor, any coach would tell you they wished their team had more basketball speed.

 That’s right!
-Flat our speed and quickness is a game-changer for basketball programs.
+Flat-out speed and quickness is a game-changer for a faster basketball program.
 Players can defend better, attack the rim easier, push the ball up the floor faster, and create more havoc in full-court pressure.

-Speed is essential to have and so scary to play against.
+Speed is essential to have and scary to play against.

 First and foremost is to have your players in your program sprint!
 Yes, sprint!
 I don’t care if the floor is only 84-92 feet long and max velocity speed is never reached.